Pure tone and speech audiometry of presbyacusis in a tertiary hospital in Kaduna, Nigeria: a cross-sectional study

 Participants: during the study period a total of 52 patients consented to be part of the study however 11 of these patients were excluded following clinical and audiometric evaluation due to the presence of either mixed hearing loss or asymmetric hearing loss that did not fit the diagnostic criteria for presbyacusis.
 The recruitment was completed after getting 41 participants which was 10% above the required minimum sample size calculated.
 The 41 participants selected, completed the study.

 Demographic characteristics: the study involved 41 participants.
 The age range was from 45 to 85 years mean of 64.7±10.8 years.
-Twenty-eight (68.3%) were females while 13 (31.7%) were males, male female ratio was 1:2 the difference was found to be statistically significant (p=0.029) using one sample binomial test.
+Twenty-eight (68.3%) were females while 13 (31.7%) were males, male-to-female ratio was 1:2 the difference was found to be statistically significant (p=0.029) using one sample binomial test.
 The study involved participants from 19 different tribes, majority were Hausa 12 (29.3%), Yoruba 6 (14.6%), and Edo 3 (7.3%).

 Pure tone audiometry: the hearing threshold (calculated using pure tone average of 0.5, 1, 2 and 4 KHz frequencies) of participants´ ears ranged from 26.3 to 107.5 dBHL, mean of 55.7±18.2 dBHL.
 The hearing level increased steadily from the low to higher frequency (Table 1).
 The degree of hearing loss ranged from mild to profound hearing loss based on better hearing ears.
-The majority of participants 19 (46.3%) had moderate hearing loss, mild and severe hearing loss was found in 11 (26.8%) and 8 (19.5%) respectively while profound hearing loss was the least frequent of hearing loss was seen in 3 (7.3%) subjects.
+The majority of participants 19 (46.3%) had moderate hearing loss, mild and severe hearing loss was found in 11 (26.8%) and 8 (19.5%) respectively while profound hearing loss was the least frequent of hearing loss was seen in 3 (7.3%) participants.
 For the configuration of the audiogram of 82 ears, moderate slope which signifies the neural presbyacusis was the commonest seen in 22 (28.8%) ears and the flat (metabolic or strial type) in 21 (25.6%) ears; gentle and steep slope constituted 19 (23.1%) and 10 (12.2%) of ears respectively signifying cochlear conductive and sensory presbyacusis respectively, therefore 51 (64.2%) of the ears had sloping configuration.
 Other configuration which included zig-zag 2 (2.4%) ears, ascending 3 (3.7%), ascending and descending 4 (4.9%) ears and descending- ascending configuration 3 (3.7%) ears constituted minority configurations (Table 2).

 Speech audiometry: speech reception threshold of subjects ranged from 30-85 dBHL with a mean of 61.8±14.9 dBHL.
 The speech discrimination score (SDS), ranged from 0-98% with a mean of 69.3±20.0%.
 Only 8 ears (9.8%) of participants had excellent SDS, majority of ears of patients 30 (36.6%) had fair SDS.
 Good, poor, and very poor SDS were seen in 15 (18.3%), 7 (8.5%) and 22 (26.8%) of ears respectively.
 The SDS was highest in the sensory presbyacusis (83.8±7.7%) and lowest among the “others” presbyacusis (those that did not fit into the classical Schucknecht´s presbyacusis) 52.3±29.0% (Table 3).